 Cutting out foods you’ve already introduced may have unintended consequences, too.
 The Paediatric Society says stopping a food that’s been previously tolerated may result in a loss of tolerance and the development of allergy to that food.

 Experts are also increasingly worried about nutritional deficiencies developing when young children are on very restrictive diets.
 Eggs are a great source of protein, healthy fats and vitamins for children.

 What’s the best way to introduce eggs to babies?

 As with all new foods, try them one at a time so you can track any reactions.
 It’s recommended to Introduce well-cooked egg in small amounts to start with.
 You might like to mix a small amount ( say ¼ teaspoon) of mashed hard-boiled egg with a liquid such as breast milk or formula, or into the baby’s usual food.
 Gradually increase the amount the next time if the baby is not having any allergic reactions.
-Or try giving baked egg – such as a small bite of a muffin – and then progress to hard-boiled egg if all is well.
+Or try giving baked egg – such as a small bite of a muffin – and then progress to the hard-boiled egg if all is well.

 Once you’ve introduced them, keep giving eggs to your baby regularly (twice weekly), as part of a varied diet, to maintain tolerance.
-The Australasian Society of Clinical Immunology and Allergy says trying a food and then not giving it regularly may result in a food allergy developing.
+The Australasian Society of Clinical Immunology and Allergy says trying a portion of food and then not giving it regularly may result in a food allergy developing.